Rylee94/react-blog/README.md

 ## Acknowledgments

-Special thanks to [The Net Ninja](https://netninja.dev/) for providing excellent tutorials and resources on React development.
+Thanks to [The Net Ninja](https://netninja.dev/) for providing excellent tutorials and resources on React development.

-Feel free to explore, modify, and use this project as a reference for your own learning journey in React!